intersystems-community/integratedml-custom-models/docs/deployment.md

 ## 🚀 Production Deployment Strategies

-This comprehensive guide covers deploying IntegratedML Pluggable Models in production environments, from single-server installations to large-scale distributed deployments with high availability and performance optimization.
+This comprehensive guide covers deploying IntegratedML Flexible Model Integration in production environments, from single-server installations to large-scale distributed deployments with high availability and performance optimization.

 ---